pravega/pravega/documentation/src/docs/controller-service.md

 #### In-memory Cache
-Since there could be multiple concurrent requests for a given Stream being processed by the same Controller instance, it is suboptimal to read the value by querying pravega Table Segments every time.
+Since there could be multiple concurrent requests for a given Stream being processed by the same Controller instance, it is suboptimal to read the value by querying Pravega Table Segments every time.
 So we have introduced an **in-memory cache** that each Stream store maintains.
 It caches retrieved metadata per Stream so that there is maximum one copy of the data per Stream in the cache.
 There are two in-memory caches: